StoryMaps

 M28 Cork to Ringaskiddy Project

-The M28 Cork to Ringaskiddy Project comprises 12.5 kilometers of new road that will be built between Cork City and the tip of the Ringaskiddy peninsula.
+The M28 Cork to Ringaskiddy Project comprises 12.5 kilometres of new road that will be built between Cork City and the tip of the Ringaskiddy peninsula.
 The project is being progressed by Cork County Council (CCC) on behalf of Transport Infrastructure Ireland (TII).
 As with all new road schemes the archaeological impact is carefully considered and archaeological fieldwork in advance of construction is currently being carried out by Rubicon Heritage Services Ltd in partnership with TVAS Ireland Ltd.

 This Story Map describes the archaeological investigations that have were carried out as part of the scheme design and environmental impact assessment.
 It also provides a comprehensive overview of the current archaeological works (that commenced in January 2022).